lighttransport/embree-aarch64/README.md

 Embree-aarch64 is a port of Embree library(version 3.x) to AARCH64 platform(includes Android arm64-v8a).
 Porting was done using similar approach by existing embree-arm effort. https://mightynotes.wordpress.com/2017/01/24/porting-intel-embree-to-arm/

+Embree-aarch64 can also be used for x86-64 target. x86-64 code path should be mostly identical to original Intel Embree.

 How to cross-compile for AARCH64 Linux
 ----------------------------------